-DIET: Progress slowly to a regular diet as tolerated.
-It is better to start with liquids such as Ginger Ale or apple juice, then soup and crackers, and gradually solid foods.
+DIET: Progress to a regular diet as tolerated.
+It is better to start with liquids such as Ginger Ale or apple juice, then soup and crackers, and gradually advance to solid foods.

-WOUND CARE: It is not uncommon to have steri-strips or sutures or staples, a drain, and a gauze dressing over the incision site.
+WOUND CARE: It is not uncommon to have steri-strips or sutures or staples, a drain and a gauze dressing over the incision site.
 You may remove the gauze dressing the day after the procedure or change it sooner should it become soaked with blood.
 Other than cleaning, please leave the sutures or staples alone.
 If the edges of the steri-strips become soiled or curl up you may trim them - do not remove them.
+Your surgeon will have asked you to check for the amount of drainage every 8 to 12 hours and keep a record of this if you have a suction drain.
+Make sure you understand how to keep the suction device operative by squeezing and keeping it carefully capped.
 All of these items should be removed only in the office at your follow up visit.
 Beginning the day after the surgery, you can clean the exit point of the drain and the incision with peroxide and a Q-Tip or mild soap and water, and apply antibiotic ointment three to four times a day.
 You will find this is easier as each day passes.
 We would like for you to keep the wound dry for 48 hours.